CopsEatingDonuts/1015datasets/README.md

 #### 2. What is the most accurate model to do so?

+## About
+Please view the contents in the following order:
+1. Data_Cleaning
+2. Exploratory_Data_Analysis
+3. Machine_Learning

 ## Libraries

 * Pandas for general data frame handling